Social Security Benefits

 [Asset reserves as a percentage of annual cost]

 In other words, for every dollar you pay into these trust funds, when you go to retire you will get back about only 75 cents!
-Now that should be alarming and a wakeup call to us all.
+Now that should be alarming and a wake-up call to us all.
 The trustees conclude by saying; “Lawmakers have many policy options that would reduce or eliminate the long-term financing shortfalls in Social Security and Medicare.
 Lawmakers should address these financial challenges as soon as possible.
 Taking action sooner rather than later will permit consideration of a broader range of solutions and provide more time to phase in changes so that the public has adequate time to prepare.”
 I completely agree that things need to change, but will our political system figure it out in time, or at all for that matter?

 Apply for Social Security

-Although the current and future state of Social Security, Medicare, and Medicaid is not terribly encouraging it is still very important to apply for Social Security benefits when you are eligible.
+Although the current and future state of Social Security, Medicare, and Medicaid is not encouraging it is still very important to apply for Social Security benefits when you are eligible.
 I don't suggest that you solely rely on Social Security & Medicare as your "retirement plan", but that doesn't mean you still can't apply for and receive benefits from these programs, they just might not be exactly what you had thought they were going to be.

 ►►► If you find the whole process overwhelming then I suggest looking at vendors like GovSimplified and 65 Incorporated.
 GovSimplified is a convenient service to sign up for social security benefits or replace and update your social security card & information.
-They charge a one time fee of $37 for their service, but it is from the comfort of your own home thus avoiding the long lines at the social security office.
-65 Incorporated is a service of Medicare experts (I know them personally, they know more about Medicare then anyone else I know) to help you figure out the complex Medicare landscape and what makes the most sense for your situation.
+They charge a one-time fee of $37 for their service, but it is from the comfort of your own home thus avoiding the long lines at the social security office.
+65 Incorporated is a service of Medicare experts (I know them personally, they know more about Medicare than anyone else I know) to help you figure out the complex Medicare landscape and what makes the most sense for your situation.

-How do I plan for my own retirement?
+How do I plan for my retirement?

 Well, it depends on your age.
 If you are currently drawing Social Security income, or plan on starting in the next 5 years, then chances are pretty good you have nothing to worry about, at least as far as SSA income is concerned.
-If you are like the many millions who are 1, 2, 3 or more decades away from being eligible to collect Social Security benefits, then you need to start planning now.
+If you are like the many millions who are 1, 2, 3, or more decades away from being eligible to collect Social Security benefits, then you need to start planning now.

 Although each person’s financial situation is different, I tend to recommend that my younger clients, me being one of them, not plan on receiving anything from the Social Security Administration or Medicare.
 This is planning for the worst and hoping for the best.
 If we plan this way, then chances are we should be OK in retirement regardless of what government benefits we may or may not receive.